-In the jungle of Chiapas, nestled on a thickly wooded ridge, are the ancient ruins of Palenque (pah-LEN-keh); situated near a town of the same name.
-The town itself has no real attraction to speak of, but the nearby ancient Mayan city of Palenque is Mexico’s perhaps most breath-taking archaeological park.
+In the jungle of Chiapas, nestled on a thickly wooded ridge, is the ancient Mayan city of Palenque (pah-LEN-keh), perhaps Mexico’s most breath-taking archaeological park.

 During the Mayan period, it was believed to be one of the most important cities of its day.
 The name Palenque was given to it by the Spanish; its original name, like so much of Mayan history, is shrouded in mystery.